ABOUT US

 VISITING THE FSCA

+The FSCA is a working museum.
+Although our public displays are limited, we welcome tours and tour groups.
+Please contact us to schedule a tour to plan your visit.
 Researchers wishing to study materials in the collections, should contact the appropriate curator to arrange a visit.
 Travel grants to study materials in the FSCA are available to students and researchers through the Center for Systematic Entomology.
 Interested students should contact the appropriate curator to discuss the project and present a proposal to the CSE.